Parallel RC circuit

 - The angle (Θ) of “Z” is obtained by subtracting the angle of the current “I” from the angle of the voltage “V”.
 This angle is the same as shown in the diagram above and is given by the formula: Θ = Arctan (-Ic/Ir).

-Note: The square root is the same as a parentheses, raised to the 1/2.
+- The square root is the same as a parenthesis, raised to the 1/2.